You are eligible to apply for a 24-month OPT extension beyond the initial 12 months if you meet all of the following criteria:

 - Any other work relationship that does not constitute a bona fide employer-employee relationship

-You must maintain F-1 status while on STEM OPT.
-The requirements:
+Requirements to maintain F-1 status while on STEM OPT:

 - Do not be unemployed for more than 150 days (includes unemployment during your initial 12-month OPT).